pcardotatgit/Extended_TID_version_2/README.md

 These feeds are exposed to FMC by a embeded web server.

-A characteristic of this version of ETID is that it uses SQLITE DBs for everythings we need to store ( feeds list, parsers parameter, outputs )
+A characteristic of this version of ETID is that it uses SQLITE DBs for everythings we need to store ( feeds list, parsers parameters, outputs )
 A reason for this is, in a next step, to make easy to embed the whole application into a FLASK or PHP web applications.
-And add new features based on the SQLi Database ( sorting, scoring, filtering, curation, etc...)
+And make easy to add new features based on the SQLi Database ( sorting, scoring, filtering, curation, etc...)

 ## Installation

-Installing these script is pretty straight forward .
+Installing these scripts is pretty straight forward .
 You can just copy / and paste them into you python environment but a good practice is to run them into a python virtual environment.

 ### Install a Python virtual environment